Georgia State University

 Right: Joyce Mitchell (B.A. ’08, M.A. ’10)

-Use “Dr.” in first reference as a formal title before the name of a person who holds a doctor of medicine degree (M.D.), doctor of osteopathy (D.O.) degree or any other terminal medical practice degree.
-While not preferred, you may also use “Dr.” in first reference to describe academic scholars with other types of doctorates.
-As always, maintain consistency throughout your materials.
+Use “Dr.” in first reference as a formal title before the name of a person who holds a doctor of medicine degree (M.D.), doctor of osteopathy degree (D.O.) or any other terminal medical practice degree.
+In some circumstances, you may also use “Dr.” in first reference to describe academic scholars with other types of doctorates.
+However, this practice is not preferred and should usually be avoided.

 Right: Dr. William Keeling directs the cardiothoracic surgery program at Grady Memorial Hospital.

 Spell out and capitalize formal street names, but use lowercase when you’re referring to more than one in a phrase or are using general, unspecified street words.
-Spell out and capitalize numbered streets First-Ninth.
+Spell out and capitalize numbered streets First through Ninth.

 Right: Peachtree Center Avenue used to be called Ivy Street.